Teaching with Technology

 Kelly also unearthed this fabulous gem: Padlet.
 This fun interactive tool can be used for brainstorming projects, gathering feedback from students, or just tracking thoughts.
 Padlet can be embedded into other technologies such as the Research Guide, PowerPoint or used simply as a web tool.

 Engaging the KCC Community through Social Media

 Simon Thalmann, KCC’s Digital Marketer/Writer show different ways in which he uses social media to engage students, employees, and the community.
-Many have enjoyed Simon’s awesome sense of humor through memes on the KCC facebook page, his beautiful photography of campus, video work on the KCC YouTube channel, quips on Twitter, pins on Pinterest, and other sites like Foursquare and Instagram.
+Many have enjoyed Simon’s awesome sense of humor through memes on the KCC facebook page, his beautiful photography of campus, video work on the KCC YouTube channel, quips on Twitter, pins on Pinterest, and other sites like Instagram.